 The operation of the dyslexic brain

 People with dyslexia process information in their brains differently from the majority of people.
 They have this in common with those who have AD(H)D, high-giftedness, dyscalculia and PDD-NOS.
+This is not a disorder, but just a variety in how our brains are organised: neurodiversity.

 Thinking predominantly with the right hemisphere